 (1) providing access to up-to-date empirical research articles for our health care community providers and to the women and families they serve; and

 (2) supporting local research studies that focus on maternal mental health.
-This is important because, Maternal mental health is a dynamic and fast-paced research field and you can help move the field forward with your participation!
+This is important because, maternal mental health is a dynamic and fast-paced research field and you can help move the field forward with your participation!

 We take a team approach to this effort.
 Our research subcommittee regularly updates the Training Institute’s materials and this webpage, in order to objectively maintain academic rigor and provide research opportunities to our community.

-The five broad areas of research that we update include Screening, Interventions, Risks, Outcomes, Neurobiology and Disparities Research.
+The six broad areas of research that we update include Screening, Interventions, Risks, Outcomes, Neurobiology and Disparities Research.
 We also include a research folder focused on our conference topic, which changes every 2 years.
 Please click on the links below for additional information, including abstracts and in some cases full-length articles.

-If you are interested in participating in local research studies, please click here.
+Research Participation: If you are interested in participating in local research studies, please click here.
 We make certain that all studies represented are certified by an Institutional Review Board (IRB) and are appropriate for our members.
 However, Maternal Mental Health Now does not endorse or financially support any of these studies and therefore has no vested interest.
 Apply to participate at your own risk/benefit.